cicboy80/leadops-agent/README.md

 B2B agentic workflow system for automated lead intake, qualification, follow-up generation, and CRM-style activity logging.

+## Why this exists

+LeadOps Agent is designed to demonstrate how agentic AI systems can be used to automate real B2B workflows while remaining controllable, auditable, and production-safe.

+Rather than relying on prompt-only automation, the system uses a state-driven pipeline with explicit decision points, deterministic fallbacks, and human-in-the-loop approval to ensure reliability in business-critical flows such as lead qualification and outbound communication.

 ## What It Does

 1. **Ingests leads** via CSV upload or manual entry